Curriculum Implemention

 In EYFS and KS1, Phonics is taught on a daily basis through Read, Write Inc. Speed sound lessons teach children how to say, read and write new sounds and give them the opportunity to use blending to read these sounds in words.
 Children continually recap the sounds that they have been taught and apply their skills to read and explore books carefully matched to their phonic knowledge.
 Half termly assessments identify any children requiring additional support and this is rapidly put in place.
 Children in EYFS access reading activities in the foundation unit and are given lots of opportunities to apply their phonics skills.

 Reading is taught daily in whole class sessions using a variety of reading materials and genres.
 These are carefully planned and selected to develop children’s fluency, comprehension and understanding of vocabulary in context.
 Children are taught specific reading skills such as inference, summarisation and retrieval through explicit modelling and the use of graphic organisers to draw upon evidence from the text.
-Children have the opportunity to dig deeply into texts and answer Big Questions.
+Children are given the opportunity to dig deeply into texts and answer questions based on what they have read.

 We encourage children to take books home and share them with parents.
 Children in key Stage 1 take home independent reading books, in addition to choosing a text from the library that they would like to share with someone at home.
 Children in Key Stage Two are encouraged to choose from a wide range of texts to read both independently and with an adult at home.
 All children have reading records for home/school communication.

-In Key Stages One and Two, science is taught discretely and mapped throughout the year with key concepts repeated over time to ensure mastery of these and to ensure that key knowledge is transferred into long term memory.
+In Key Stages One and Two, science is taught discretely and mapped across the years with key skills and concepts repeated over time to ensure mastery of these and to ensure that key knowledge is transferred into long term memory.
 Retrieval practice is built into the science curriculum so that children have opportunities to recall their knowledge.
-Our Year 6 children attend the STEM event at Magna each year and learn about a range of different career options in these industries to raise their awareness and aspirations.

 Art: All pupils have the opportunity to express themselves artistically.
 Our curriculum is designed to deliver a high-quality education of the arts that engages, inspires and challenges all pupils.
-The children explore a range of artists across each phase.
-They appraise work from different cultures and from different times and are asked to discuss their likes and dislikes in order to develop their appreciation and understanding of art.
-Pupils take inspiration from an artist before practising and mastering a range of techniques.
+The children explore a range of artists and styles across each phase.
+They appraise work from different cultures and from different times and are asked to discuss their likes and dislikes to develop their appreciation and understanding of art.
+Pupils take inspiration from an artist or cultural style before practising and mastering a range of techniques.
 Children then apply the range of techniques and skills that they have learnt to produce an original piece of art, in the style of the artist studied.
-All children are encouraged to develop their ideas through a hands on approach; practising, improving, developing and applying their skills.
-We encourage children at Bawtry Mayflower to have a growth mind set and to celebrate mistakes to ensure that they become more resilient, inspiring them to become life-long creative learners.
+All children are encouraged to develop their ideas through a hands-on approach; practising, improving, developing and applying their skills.
+We encourage children at Bawtry Mayflower to celebrate mistakes to ensure that they become more resilient, inspiring them to become life-long creative learners.

 Art skills are taught across school in discrete lessons which children build upon over the year and in subsequent years.
-Children then apply these skills in a range of contexts to produce pieces of art that are either stand alone, or linked to another area of the curriculum studied.
-Expressive arts and design is interwoven into the EYFS curriculum and is taught through adult and child initiated activities.
+Children then apply these skills in a range of contexts to produce pieces of art that are either stand alone or linked to another area of the curriculum studied.
+Expressive arts and design are interwoven into the EYFS curriculum and is taught through adult and child-initiated activities.
 This learning is enriched with regular opportunities to use and apply these skills and to follow their own interests when producing pieces of art through continuous and enhanced provision.

 D&T: In DT we develop the creative, technical and practical skills and expertise necessary for performing everyday tasks confidently and to participate successfully in an increasingly technological world.
 Children take inspiration from designs and designers and spend time evaluating their products and processes so that they have a secure understanding of the procedures necessary to design, make, evaluate and improve functional products for real purposes.
 Children build and apply a repertoire of knowledge, understanding and skills in order to design and make high-quality prototypes and products for a wide range of users.
 Children are given opportunities to critique, evaluate and test their ideas and products and the work of others.

-In Key Stages one and two, DT is also taught discretely so that children can build the skills and knowledge necessary.
-Once learned, children have the opportunity to apply their skills to other areas of the curriculum so that they can see the purpose of their learning in different contexts.
+In Key Stages one and two, DT is taught discretely so that children can build the skills and knowledge necessary.
+Once learned, children can apply their skills to other areas of the curriculum so that they can see the purpose of their learning in different contexts.
+The children develop skills and knowledge in textiles, mechanisms and structures in KS1.
+They continue to build on these in KS2 and learn about electronics.

 Computing: It is important for all children to understand and apply the fundamental principles and concepts of computer science necessary for performing everyday tasks confidently and participating successfully in an increasingly technological world.
 We teach children the skills and knowledge necessary in order to become responsible, confident, competent and creative users of technology.
 Our computing curriculum gives children opportunities to code, connect, communicate and collect data.
 It is tailored to provide a rich, engaging and memorable programme of study for our children including opportunities to work creatively and collaboratively using a range of software and hardware.